makerdao/community/governance/votes/Executive vote - May 14, 2021.md

 ### Oracle Updates

 Based on the recommendations of the Oracle Domain Team, the Uniswap LP Token Oracle will be upgraded with this spell.
-This upgrade addresses concerns from the UNI-LP Oracle Audit and includes gas optimization.

 **Voting for this executive proposal will place your MKR in support of the changes outlined above.**